CMU-17-356/cmu-17-356.github.io/docs/syllabus.md

 ### Devices in Lecture and Recitation

-Research shows that using devices on non-class related activities harms both the device user's learning and other students' learning as well.
+Research shows that using devices for non-class related activities harms both the device user's learning and other students' learning as well.
 Therefore, in general, we do not allow the use of devices during lectures. *However,* if you genuinely use your laptop for class-related activities (note-taking, etc), tell us, and we will consider